will-lol/document-vault/Global Politics/Human rights/Violations of human rights in practise.md

 #### A realist perspective
 The extreme realist perspective believes that morality, and therefore human rights have absolutely no place in international politics (Heywood 2014 p.317).
 Realists emphasise a concern for order and stability for citizens in a state, not necessarily morality (Heywood 2014 p.317).
 While conflict in a state is then undesirable but the use of child soldiers is neither endorsed nor opposed.
 #### A liberal perspective
+** forgot to commit changes do not add anything else here plzplzplz
+#### Critical views
+An opposition to corporate globalism and a shift to equal distribution of economic and social resources includes the belief that if the most privileged in this world are not routinely kidnapped to be a soldier, then no one should.
+Other critical views are not so clear in their views on this topic.
 ### Physical documents
 As far as International physical documents go, there are many documents that aim to protect child soldiers
 - The UDHR states that soldiers must be at least 18 years of age for recruitment (UN, n.d.)